 No Bake Energy Bites Recipe

-I think all energy bites should be no bake because I am too lazy to bake them.
-Easy no bake energy balls is the way to go!
+I think all energy bites should be no-bake because I am too lazy to turn on the oven!
+Baking is my least favorite method of cooking.

 All I had to do was blend them in my tiny food processor and that was it.
 Ideally, I should have refrigerated them for about 2 hours before eating them, but, they were perfect right out of the blender.